TechLabs-Berlin/wt23-geofree/BLOG.md

     # save only the ids
     ranked_id = ranking_sorted['id'] # limit to the 1st, 2nd and 3rd results.
 ```
-Late decisions from UX/UI/WD made after the development of the recommendation system changed the input of users to indefinite numbers of categories and instead of only one also the maximum distance to the item.
-To solve the issue of multiple categories, only the first category in the search is used as input to filter.
+Late UX/UI/WD decisions made after the recommender system was developed changed user input to an indefinite number of categories rather than just one.
+As the system did not foresee multiple entries in categories, I created a condition to resolve this inconsistency; I used only the first category selected in the user's search as input for the filter in the recommendation system.

-#### 3: Implementation to the app and testing
+#### 3 Implementation to the app and testing

 #### 3.1 Functions and packaging
 A function for data collection and processing was done.
-And the python packaging was done with the help of the backend guy (Felipe).  @api_view decorators are used in Django REST framework to specify the allowed HTTP methods for the view function and to handle the request and response data in a RESTful way.
+And the Python packaging was done with the help of the backend guy (Felipe).  @api_view decorators are used in Django REST framework to specify the allowed HTTP methods for the view function and to handle the request and response data in a RESTful way.

 #### 3.2 Challenges in dealing with exceptions
-In the implementation we faced bugs because we had a small list of items and that was not enough to return three items.
-These errors can occur in the beginning of use of the app.
-In response too this issue I added loopings check the number of ranked item_ids and when the rankings result in less of three items available from the chosen category, the system recommends random items.
-This is the snippet of code embedded in the function, which returns create random recommendations in these cases and return three item_id:
+In the implementation, we faced bugs because we had a small list of items and that was not enough to return three items.
+These errors can occur at the beginning of the use of the app.
+In response to this issue, I added loopings to check the number of ranked item_ids and when the rankings result in less than three items available from the chosen category, the system recommends random items.
+This is the snippet of code embedded in the function, which returns create random recommendations in these cases and returns three item_id:

 ```
 # if the length of the list is 0, return 3 random ids